 The more parents know about children’s mental health, the more likely they’ll be to help their kids “before they miss out on the main task of childhood and adolescence — learning.”

-How much do you know about autism, anorexia, dyslexia, and depression?
+How much do you know about mental health?
 Help bust the harmful myths that persist about these and other disorders-for instance, the idea that ADHD is caused by bad parenting — by heading to Speak Up for Children at http://childmind.org/speakup.